bitwalker/distillery/docs/guides/phoenix_walkthrough.md

 If you followed the above you will have generated a working release.
 A few notes on some of the above commands we used:

-1. `./node_modules/brunch/bin/brunch b -p` builds your assets in production mode.
+1. `npm run deploy --prefix assets` builds your assets in production mode.
 More detail can be found in the [Phoenix Static Asset Guide](http://phoenixframework.org/blog/static-assets)
 1. `MIX_ENV=prod mix phx.digest` To compress and tag your assets